The Five Minute Journal: What I Learned After Using It for Four Years

 I was excited about this journal since the first time I got it, but it was after using it month after month that I realized how much it’s benefiting my life.

-Here’s a look at the four most important things I learned after using it for two years:
+Here’s a look at the four most important things I learned after using it for four years:

 1. Be more grateful